Urinary Tract Infections

 How is a urinary tract infection diagnosed?

-Urinary tract infections are diagnosed by doing a test on a urine sample to look for bacteria.
+Urinary tract infections are diagnosed by doing a test on a urine sample to look for inflammation and bacteria.

 OUR TEAM